TRaSH-Guides/Guides/docs/Guide-Sync/index.md

 Notifiarr is a service much bigger in scope than just custom format syncing.

-After setup it's fully automated and will check every X minutes for updates to the Custom Formats or Sonarr Release Profile and will update it to your Radarr or Sonarr (Multiple Client Support).
+After setup, it's fully automated and will check every X minutes for updates to the Custom Formats or Sonarr Release Profile and will update it to your Radarr or Sonarr (Multiple Client Support).

 Just enable the Custom Formats/Release Profiles you want.